-Standing tall for more then 19 years now the DMOZ has closed its doors to the internet.
-Source is WHOIS from Janurary 2nd of 1999; To today where the announcement was made on their site March 17th, 2016.
-Also, there was two years where DMOZ/ODP was known as “Gnuhoo” which totals its 19 year existence.
+Standing tall for more than 19 years now the DMOZ has closed its doors to the internet.
+Source is WHOIS from January 2nd of 1999; To today where the announcement was made on their site March 17th, 2016.
+Also, there was two years where DMOZ/ODP was known as "Gnuhoo" which totals its 19-year existence.
 This news was discovered to us thanks to our broken links detection tool .
 WordPress users such as ourselves have this plugin installed.
 This hit us personally hard because of what the Open Directory Project stood for.
-Also the simple fact that after many of years that this very site was listed in the /People/Furry/Personal Pages catagory of their site.
+Also, the simple fact that after many years that this very site was listed in the /Society/People/Furry/Personal Pages category of their site.

 Read on for more.